MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

 ---
-title: Analyze your processes in process advisor | Microsoft Docs
+title: Analyze processes in process advisor | Microsoft Docs
 description: This topic explains how to analyze processes with task mining in process advisor.
 author: nijemcevic
 ms.service: power-automate